 We are saved by the perfect faith of Christ, our only mediator and advocate before the Father.
 It is not by our faith, but the faith of Him who dwells within us, that of Christ.
 Without Christ, we could not have any faith to begin with.
 The perfect faith of Christ allowed a single sacrifice to be made one time, to cook the books and account for the sins of all mankind for all time.
 His is the faith which saves us and our faith in Him allows Him to operate in us.
 Without us having faith in Him, He cannot enter into us with His faith.
 We need to open our bodies, minds and souls to Him to allow Him entrance, so He can transform our earthly lives.

 Because of their refusal to allow Him in, those who do not have the Holy Ghost in them do not believe in Him.
+The Holy Ghost will not enter into those who disavow Him.
+God will not force His Way in.
+We have to first ask Him to enter, then only then will He enter.
+God does not force His Way on people and neither should we.
 One of Paul’s points in today’s Epistle was that if he, the previous Chief Persecutor of the church, could be saved by Jesus, that option is available to each of us.
-It is available to anybody who is able and willing to can be saved by Jesus.
+Anybody who is able and willing can be saved by Jesus.
 They just need to repent and turn back to Him.
 All we need to do is repent and follow.
 Thus, we need to Lead, Follow or Get out of the Way towards Christ and God’s grace.

 The other point is that Jesus is real, He is Who He says He IS.
 He is not a fictional character, he is not a great teacher.
 He is THE SON OF GOD and He came to save us: body, heart, mind and soul.
 There is no other way to view Him that makes as perfect sense as this.
 Just as we are real sinners, He is a real Savior.
 You cannot have the Holy Spirit within you and say that He is not the Son of God.
 Likewise, you cannot say He is the Son of God without the Holy Ghost in you.